About DivineExpand All

 At the moment there is not very much organic cocoa coming out of Ghana, and Kuapa Kokoo, the co-operative that owns Divine, is not producing organic cocoa.
 This is because cocoa is very prone to diseases, which can quickly spread and wipe out huge areas of cocoa production, and in turn seriously endanger the livelihoods of thousands of farmers.
 As cocoa is vital to the Ghanaian economy, the Ghanaian cocoa board is being cautious about introducing organic production.
 It is worth noting that, although their cocoa is not certified organic, Kuapa Kokoo farmers rely largely on natural crop protection methods already.

 São Tomé was originally a Portuguese colony and, back in 1913, the biggest producer of cocoa in the world.
-Now the farmers of São Tomé are now rejuvenating the country’s cocoa industry, and developing a new reputation for excellence, and organic cocoa with a distinctive rich flavour and fruity notes.
+The farmers of São Tomé are now rejuvenating the country’s cocoa industry, and developing a new reputation for excellence, and organic cocoa with a distinctive rich flavour and fruity notes.

 Packaged in a new garden-fresh style but with the distinctive gold Divine logo and pattern layout, the new organic range comes in pale card with a colour palette and hand-print design capturing the range’s exotic origins, ingredients and flavours.
 The chocolate is wrapped in a clear biodegradable film and we are proud to say that the Divine Organic range packaging is all plastic free.